-The chairman on the day of the official release of the report tweeted,
+In fact, the chairman on the day of the official release of the report had tweeted,

 Committee is very receptive and supportive of distributed ledger technologies and recommends its widespread use in delivering financial services.
 It also opens up door for a possible official digital rupee.
 Private crypto currencies are of no real value.
 Rightly banned.

-Interestingly the recommendations in the bill dated back to February 28, and a lot has happened in the crypto space since then, especially the G20 summit where the FATF provided a regulatory guideline to help nations with their regulatory framework (which India was a part of).
+Interestingly the recommendations in the draft bill dated back to 28 February 2019, and a lot has happened in the crypto space since then, especially the G20 summit where the FATF provided a regulatory guideline to help nations with their regulatory framework (which India was a part of).